Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Read your meters regularly

-Read your meter regularly, at least once a quarter, but ideally once a month.
+Read your meter regularly, at least once per quarter, but ideally once a month if you can.
 Providing an accurate figure of your usage to your energy company will allow them to predict your direct debit amounts better.
+It will also ensure that you’re paying for the energy that you’ve used at the current price.

-This means you are less likely to receive a surprise payment demand, and also if your tariff changes in line with supply & demand, as it does with some suppliers now, you could make a further saving.
+This means you are less likely to receive a surprise payment demand from your supplier, and also if your tariff changes in line with supply & demand, as it seems to do with some of the suppliers now, you could make a further saving.

 Have a smart meter fitted

-If you’re someone who enjoys a visual aid or reminder then a smart meter might be perfect for you.
+If you’re someone who enjoys a nice visual aid or an in your face reminder even then a smart meter may just be perfect for you.

-Energy companies will typically fit smart meters for free, but may want you to sign up for a fixed term tariff, so ensure you read any small print before signing up!
+Energy companies will typically fit smart meters for free, but may want you to sign up for a fixed term tariff, so ensure you read any small print before signing up as this may not be the best deal for you!

 Know how your heating and thermostat works

 Your heating system is likely to have a timer.
-You can set this to turn off 30-45 minutes before you usually head to bed, or even to turn on just before you get home so you come home to a lovely warm environment.
+You can set this to turn off 30-45 minutes before you usually head to bed, or even to turn on just before you get home so you come home to a lovely warm and cosy feel.

 Draw the curtains